Maldives hits out at US remarks over possible sanctions

 COLOMBO, Sri Lanka (AP) — The Maldives has hit out at the United States after the U.S. warned of possible sanctions against key officials of the island nation if upcoming elections are not free and fair.

-President Donald Trump’s administration warned the Indian ocean archipelago on Thursday of possible sanctions if it doesn’t reverse democratic backsliding and ensure free presidential elections on Sept.
+President Donald Trump’s administration warned the Indian Ocean archipelago on Thursday of possible sanctions if it doesn’t reverse democratic backsliding and ensure free presidential elections on Sept.
 23.

-On a statement posted late Friday on the foreign ministry website, the Maldives said it views the U.S. statement as “as an act of intimidation, imposing undue influence on the democratic processes of a sovereign state.”
+In a statement posted late Friday on the foreign ministry website, the Maldives said it views the U.S. statement as “as an act of intimidation, imposing undue influence on the democratic processes of a sovereign state.”

 It urged the United States and others “to allow the people of the Maldives to freely decide on 23 September on who should lead them for the next five years.”